LargeTavern/LightRAGforSillyTavern_Improved/FAQ.md

 ## Q3: How is LightRAG compared to SillyTavern's RAG (Data Bank/Vector Storage)?
 According to the original creator of LightRAG for SillyTavern, LightRAG's retrieval capabilities are approximately twice as accurate compared to basic RAG implementations.

 ## Q4: What if I want to update my knowledge graph?
-Adding or removing documents?
+Updating or removing documents?
 Currently, document management is limited:
+- Adding new documents is fine
-- It's not possible to add or remove individual documents
+- It's not possible to update or remove individual documents
 - To make changes, you need to delete your working folder and recreate it entirely
 - This is a known limitation of the current implementation